tldr-pages/tldr/pages/osx/imgcat.md

 # imgcat

-> A utility to display images inline from the commandline.
+> A utility to display images inline from the command line.
 > Requires a compatible terminal such as iTerm2.

 - Display an image on the command line: